Maggie Anwer: Works

-During her career, she made documentary films that explore the career of several celebrities.
+During her career, she made documentary films that explored the career of several celebrities.
 In 2015, She made Al Fatenah, a film about the late Faten Hamama, the film shows the last message of Faten Hamama to the audience before her death.
 She also made Al Muntamy, a film about the Syrian comedian and director Duraid Lahham, the film explores the art events in his life.
 In 2016, she directed Al Gamil, a 28-minute film about the career of the late Egyptian actor Gamil Ratib.
 In the same year, she directed the Abu Simbel film, she made it in Egypt and Italy which helped in saving Abu Simbel temples.
 Anwer wrote and directed The Distributor, a film that explores the distribution of the foreign films of Warner Bros. and Fox during fifty years in Egypt, and explores the life of Antwan Zend, the film distributor and she was a co-producer with the Egyptian actor Hisham Selim.
 In the same year, she wrote and produced Barcodia starring Shadi Al Dali, the film is about a virtual world with a device that reveals the facts in front of everyone and mainly used to choose the life partner.
 In 2019, she asked the Egyptian artist Farida Fahmy, the wife of the late director and founder of Reda Troupe Ali Reda, to help her to provide the film footage for her short documentary film that explores the life of the director Ali Reda.